anasty17/mirror-leech-telegram-bot/README.md

 rss - Rss menu
 list - Search files in Drive
-search - Search for torrents with API cancel - Cancel a task cancelall - Cancel all tasks del - Delete file/folder from Drive log - Get the Bot Log shell - Run commands in Shell
+search - Search for torrents with API cancel - or /c Cancel a task cancelall - Cancel all tasks forcestart - or /fs to start task from queue del - Delete file/folder from Drive log - Get the Bot Log shell - Run commands in Shell